2Chr0mbx/WikiRenderer/README.md

 features targeted for use on the [Hypixel SkyBlock Wiki](https://hypixel-skyblock.fandom.com).

 ## Dependencies
 WikiRenderer relies on [owo-lib](https://modrinth.com/mod/owo-lib), which hasn't formally been released for 1.21.11 yet.
 It has however been updated and is available in a [branch in the main repository](https://github.com/wisp-forest/owo-lib/tree/1.21.11), it just has to be manually built.

+(A built version can also be found in the releases section here)

 # Usage
 WikiRenderer supports the following render types: